NeKzor/autorender/README.md

 - Create the user account once by logging in from the home page
 - Make sure that `DISCORD_USER_ID` in the `src/server/.env` file is the correct user ID of the created user
-- Set all permissions for the account with `deno task perm`
+- Set all permissions for the account with `deno task server:perm`
 - Logout and login again

 ### Storage